-Most of the leg exercises require you to have a spotter or some sort of safety training apparatus.
-Luckily, the Bulgarian split squat is not one of those and you can do it safely without a spotter.
+The Bulgarian split squat can be done safely without a spotter.
 Never do Bulgarian split squats with a barbell.
-It’s very dangerous and your knee joint is in danger.
+You can easily lose balance, twist and blow out your knees.
 Stick to dumbbells and use straps.
 The goal is to work your legs, not your grip.

 4.One of the best glute exercises

-Without a doubt the Bulgarian split squat will make your glutes scream for mercy.
-The stretch is insane and most people are usually super sore in that area the first time they do the exercise.
+Without a doubt, the Bulgarian split squat will make your glutes scream for mercy.
+The stretch is insane, and most people are usually super sore in that area after doing the exercise for the first time.

 5.Develop knee stability

-Your jumping is largely dependent on your posterior chain muscles – hamstrings and glutes.
-The Bulgarian split squats targets those muscle and mimics the starting position of a jump.
-That’s why many people include it in their ‘jumping routines’.
+jumping is largely dependent on your posterior chain muscles – hamstrings and glutes.
+The Bulgarian split squat targets those muscles and mimics the starting position of a jump.
+That’s why many people include it in their “jumping routines”.